Malaysia has so much to offer digital nomads who are looking for an interesting, multicultural, and dynamic country to

 In Kuala Lumpur, you can buy a monthly transport pass for $23 but you can spend much less than if you’re not riding every day.
 Lyft is also available and most rides around the city will cost less than $3 with the most expensive rides being to and from the airport at around $7-$12.

 Transport and other living costs, as you might expect, are cheaper outside of the capital.

 Visa Options for Digital Nomads in Malaysia

 Malaysia doesn’t currently have any visas specifically for remote workers but there are some valid options for staying longer in Malaysia.

 Many digital nomads opt to work on the Malaysia tourist visa which allows stays of anything between 30-90 days depending on your nationality.
 Of course, legally speaking, you shouldn’t be performing any kind of work on this type of visa.

 Malaysia also offers a Multiple Entry Visa which you can apply for and stay three- twelve months depending on the visa you select.
 You will need to prove you have enough money to support yourself (at least $1000) and a flight out of the country, you will still need to leave regularly so this is most ideal for people who travel a lot.

 How to Find Long Term Accommodation in Malaysia?

 If you’re staying a few months then Airbnb or Booking.com both offer a selection of apartments to rent across the country.
 If you’re looking for something a bit longer then Property Guru also has options available.

-Komune Living also offer long and short term coliving spaces for remote workers and digital nomads.
+Komune Living also offers long and short-term coliving spaces for remote workers and digital nomads.
 Different rooms and boarding packages are available depending on how much support you’d like when you first arrive in Malaysia.
 This is a great way to make friends with others in your community.

 You can also check out groups for people who have moved to Malaysia like Expats in Malaysia and Kuala Lumpur Expats where people often post listings and other relevant information about life in Malaysia for digital nomads.